Western Douglas M-2 #1bd

 Western Fokker F-32

-Western's F-32s were somewhat like the later Stratocruisers, in that passengers liked the spacious and elegant cabin.
-But maintenance on the aircraft, particularly the rear engines made the aircraft impractical.
+Western's F-32s were somewhat like the later Stratocruisers, in that passengers liked the spacious and elegant cabin, but maintenance on the aircraft, particularly the rear facing engines made the aircraft impractical.

 Western North American GA-43

 Western acquired a single GA 43 aircraft in 1932, which operated for less than two years on the Cheyenne Wyoming to Albuquerque route.
 Only 5 of these unique 10 passenger aircraft were built.
 The single engine doomed the aircraft to an early retirement.

 Western received the Wacos in 1937 from the acquisition of National Parks Airways,

 In the mid 1930s, Western Air Express and United operated a Transcontinental interchange service, operating Boeing 247s originally leased from and later bought from United.
 The card, shared by Kuo-Ching Fu, describes specifically the "scenic" route used by the service.
 The card would appear to be a United issue.